rawrrooo/Gemini-Clone/README.md

-# Gemini-Clone
+# Gemini Clone
-Creating a clone of Gemini AI
+A Gemini AI clone built using API rendering.